Clutch-22/spotify-stats-tracker/README.md

 - **Time-of-day patterns** revealing when you listen most
 - **Platform breakdown** (iOS, desktop, web, etc.)

 Supports both Spotify's **basic streaming history** (last 12 months) and **extended streaming history** (your entire account history).
-Upload one file or many — the tool merges everything automatically.
+Upload one file – or many!
+The tool merges everything automatically.

 ## How to Get Your Spotify Data